globulion/slv/Calculations.md

 derivatives with respect
 to the normal coordinate of interest.
 To do this first:
 * calculate the moments.
-If you were creating the solvatochromic parameters you already have this file.
+If you were creating the solvatochromic parameters **you already have this file**.
 Otherwise create it using *Coulomb.py* package.
 Next
 * calculate the first derivatives of moments by typing: